okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 - Store a timestamp when a new to-do item is added, and display it with each item
 - Speed up the frontend by storing changes in the Vuex store immediately (before the API response arrives)

-For more Vue.js inspiration, check our other recent posts:
+For more Vue.js inspiration, check out some other recent posts:

 * [The Lazy Developer's Guide to Authentication with Vue.js](https://developer.okta.com/blog/2017/09/14/lazy-developers-guide-to-auth-with-vue)
 * [Build a Cryptocurrency Comparison Site with Vue.js](https://developer.okta.com/blog/2017/09/06/build-a-cryptocurrency-comparison-site-with-vuejs)